Effective Data Augmentation With Diffusion Models: Benchmarking the Leafy Spurge Dataset

 We benchmark classifier performance here on the full leafy spurge dataset, comparing a baseline approach incorporating legacy augmentations with our novel DA-fusion method.
 For 15 trials we generated random validation sets with 20 percent of the data, and fine-tuned a pretrained ResNet50 on the remaining 80 percent using the training hyperparameters reported in section \ref{sec:results} for 500 epochs.
 From these trials we compute cross-validated mean accuracy and 68 percent confidence intervals.

 In the case of baseline experiments, we augment data by flipping vertically and horizontally, as well as randomly rotating by as much as 45 degrees with a probability of 0.5.
 For DA-Fusion augmentations we take two approaches(\textbf{Fig.}\textbf{~\ref{fig:spurge-examples}}) The first we refer to as DA-Fusion Pooled, and we apply the methods of Textual Inversion \cite{TextualInversion}, but include all instances of a class in a single session of fine-tuning, generating one token per class.
 In the second approach we refer to as DA-Fusion Specific, we fine-tune and generate unique tokens for each image in the training set.
 In the specific case, we generated 90, 180, and 270 rotations as well as horizontal and vertical flips and contribute these along with original image for Stable Diffusion fine-tuning to achieve the target number of images suggested to maximize performance\cite{TextualInversion}.
 In both DA-Fusion approaches we generated ten synthetic images per real image for model training.
 We maintain $\alpha=0.5$, evenly mixing real and synthetic data during training.
 We also maximize synthetic diversity by randomly selecting 0.25, 0.5, 0.75, and 1.0 $t_0$ values.
+Note that we do not apply concept erasure here as in few-shot experiments from the body text.

 Both approaches to DA-Fusion offer slight performance enhancements over baseline augmentation methods for the full leafy spurge dataset.
 We observe a 1.0\% gain when applying DA-Fusion Pooled and a 1.2\% gain when applying DA-Fusion Specific(\textbf{Fig.}\textbf{~\ref{fig:spurge-full}}).
 It is important to note that, as implemented currently, compute time for DA-Fusion Specific is linearly related to data amount, but DA-Fusion Pooled compute is the same regardless of data size.